raikkon88/TabsCloser/README.md

 # Description

-At this moment this extension only closes the tabs which url starts with :
+At this moment this extension only closes tabs which url starts with :

 ```
 https://www.ringcentral.com/post_meeting/*